6 Tips to Outsource Link Building

 1. Do some research

-When hiring an agency, you want to make sure you get the best company for your requirements.
+When hiring an agency, you want to make sure you get the best company for your requirements and the kind of link metrics you want.
 You also want to know you’re getting your money’s worth.

 Specifically, you want a partner who understands all about SEO, link building, and how the two impact each other.